Sergei Samsonov: Playing career

 Samsonov scored his first NHL goal on October 25, 1997.
 It occurred in Boston's 5-4 loss to the Florida Panthers.

 On March 9, 2006, Samsonov was traded from Boston to the Edmonton Oilers for Marty Reasoner, Yan Stastny, and a second-round pick in the 2006 NHL entry draft (Milan Lucic).
 He was part of the Oilers team that made it to the 2006 Stanley Cup Finals.

 On July 12, 2006, Samsonov signed with the Montreal Canadiens for a two-year contract worth $7.05 million.
 Through a lackluster season, the Canadiens placed Samsonov on waivers in February 2007, and traded him to the Chicago Blackhawks for Jassen Cullimore and Tony Salmelainen in June 2007.

 On January 3, 2008, the Blackhawks assigned Samsonov to the Rockford IceHogs of the American Hockey League (AHL) after he cleared waivers.

 On January 8, 2008, the Carolina Hurricanes claimed Samsonov off re-entry waivers.
 He recorded his first point as a Hurricane on January 12, 2008, against the Colorado Avalanche and scored his first goal three days later in a three-point game against the Toronto Maple Leafs.

 On April 16, 2008, the Hurricanes announced that they had reached an agreement with Samsonov for a three-year contract worth $7.6 million.
 The deal paid Samsonov $2.3 million in 2008–09, $2.5 million in 2009–10 and $2.8 million in 2010–11.

 At the 2011 trade deadline, Samsonov was traded to the Florida Panthers, where he played 20 games.

-In 2014 Samsonov became a scout for the Carolina Hurricanes, and in 2017 they hired him to train their forwards.
+In 2014, Samsonov became a scout for the Carolina Hurricanes, and in 2017 they hired him to train their forwards.
 In July 2023, Samsonov announced that he was leaving Carolina.
+After leaving the Hurricanes, he became the director of player development for Gold Star Management Group aka Gold Star Hockey.

-In 2023 he would be named one of the top 100 Bruins players of all time.
+In 2023, he would be named one of the top 100 Bruins players of all time.